Nick Stoner Municipal Golf Course

 An August 18, 1928 advertisement in the Morning Herald announces the "Nick Stoner Club" is "Now Open for Business" with George M. Dudley as proprietor.
 The furnishing of guest rooms and the installation of showers had begun in 1928.
 Dudley would manage the club house through the 1929 season.

 The clubhouse was envisioned as "a social and recreational center for the region."
-In May of 1930 advertisements were run in papers like the Albany Evening news announcing the opening of the "New Nick Stoner Inn," offering food and accommodations.
+In May of 1930 advertisements were run in papers like the Albany Evening News announcing the opening of the "New Nick Stoner Inn," offering food and accommodation.
 While still owned by the country club, it had come under the management of Thomas Vill and his wife, having been appointed the previous November.
 Thomas, formerly a Fulton County sheriff, had run the Adirondack Inn in Wells since 1923 while his wife had run the Kingsborough Inn.
 The two apparently ran the Inn from 1930 to the end of the 1932 season.
 This is the earliest known reference to the building as the Nick Stoner Inn, previously it had been called the Caroga Recreation Club House.

 An April 25, 1933 article in the Morning Herald announces that at a meeting of the Board of Directors of the Nick Stoner Golf Club a vote was taken to transfer the clubhouse to the estate of Cyrus Durey, who had died the previous January.
 The intention of the sale was to facilitate the sale of the inn / clubhouse to Oscar E. Busch and his son Harold O. Busch for reportedly $20,000.
 A deed dated May 1, 1933 records the sale from the Durey Estate to the two Busches and to the brother-in-law of Oscar Busch, Harry E. Van Hoff.
 Their intention was to run an up-to-date summer hotel with Mr. Van Hoff responsible for the dining-room.
 The $10,000 mortgage held by Alfred Dennison was transferred to the new owners.
-After this date there is no known record of the Nicholas Stoner Country Club.

 The Busch family would run the Inn until 1946 when it was sold to Theodore Luther and Kerwin Von Hoff as reported in a May 16, 1946 article in the Leader Republican.